(1) A regular computer. The term binary computer may refer to a "classical" computer, meaning "not" a quantum computer. See

 ABC.

-Previously, mechanical computing devices were based on the decimal system.
-Even the ENIAC in the mid-1940s used decimal registers.
+Previously, mechanical computing devices were based on the decimal system, and even the ENIAC computer in the mid-1940s used decimal registers.
 See